frictionlessdata/covid-tracker/pages/mortality.md

 ## Locations

-Here is excess deaths by countries:
+Here is a list of excess deaths by countries:

 ```yaml table
 {% with %}